Tom-Nagy/what-you-need/DEPLOYMENT.md

         location = settings.MEDIAFILES_LOCATION
     ```

     * In settings.py we need to tell Django that for static file storage we want to use our storage class we just created.
-And git it the location to save the static files (a folder called static).
+And give it the location to save the static files (a folder called static).
     * We need to do the same for media files by using the default file storage and media files location settings.
     * As well, we need to override and explicitly set the URLs for static and media files using our custom domain and the new locations.
-    * So in settings.py below our bucket settings, add in this code snippet:
+    * So in settings.py below our bucket settings, add in this code snippet inside the if statement:

     ```python
     # Static and media files